API Reference

 instance – The settings instance from which to load option values.

-New in version 1.0.0.
+Added in version 1.0.0.

-__call__(settings_cls: type, options: Tuple[OptionInfo, ...])
-LoadedSettings[source]#
+__call__(settings_cls: type, options: tuple[OptionInfo, ...])
+LoadedSettings[source]

 Load settings for the given options.